Representation theory of topological full groups of \'etale groupoids and paradoxicality: Full group representations of Thompson's group

 \section{Full group representations of Thompson's group $V$}

 Let $X$ be a compact totally disconnected space and let $\mc G$ be a Hausdorff \'etale groupoid with base space $X$.
-We remark that we aren't asking for $\mc G$ to be second countable here.
-The main result of this section is a combination of the results from \cite{MR3448402}, \cite{MR3548134} and \cite{Bonicke-Li} which can be seen as a unified Tarski alternative for ample groupoids, and we refer the reader to these sources for relevant definitions and more information.
+We remark that we are not asking for $\mc G$ to be second countable here.
+The main result of this section is a combination of the results from \cite{MR3448402}, \cite{MR3548134} and \cite{Bonicke-Li} which can be seen as a unified Tarski alternative for ample groupoids, and we refer the reader to these sources for more information.
+We continue to use some definitions from the previous section.

 Let us recall two of \textit{Green's relations} in the context of inverse semigroups: